Pankaj837/SOS_CLIP/Week1/Week1.md

 ## Key Results

 This week : conceptual foundation, every later design decision (dual encoder, late fusion, InfoNCE) traces back to this week's reasoning.
+This choice was later tested empirically in Week 6, when an intermediate fusion variant was actually built and compared against the late-fusion baseline (see `Notebooks/SOS_endterm_weeks5-8.ipynb`, Cell 4 and Cell 11).

 ---